bduke13/AlabiHippocampalModel/README.md

 - `networks.py`: Contains neural network definitions used by the driver.
 - `requirements.txt`: Lists the dependencies required to run the project.

-## Research Context
-This project is part of research focused on understanding how the hippocampus encodes space through place cells that show maximal firing in specific regions.
-The model leverages dendritic morphology and synaptic modulation to demonstrate how place cells can encode different maps for environments with identical sensory cues.

 ## Setting Up the Environment

 1. **Clone the Git repository**: